 - Writing a Publishable Paper

 • Interactive environment to optimize the learning experience.

 • Opportunity to meet experts in the field and establish relationships with colleagues.

-• Five tremendous Guest Speakers, providing first-hand experience on evidence-based research in practice.
+• Eight tremendous Guest Speakers, providing first-hand experience on evidence-based research in practice.

-• Two full days of lectures, including dynamic panel discussions designed to stimulate participation
+• One full day of lectures, including dynamic panel discussions designed to stimulate participation

 Most regard Dr. Bhandari as the foremost authority in the translation of Orthopaedic research to clinical practice (evidence-based orthopaedics).